-- 5. In the absence of the DSO or DSL's, staff will refer directly to MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern. - 6.
-If there is not considered to be a risk of significant harm, the DSO will either actively monitor the situation, consider the Early Help process or contact the LCSS for a no names consultation.
+In the absence of the DSO or DSL's, staff will refer directly to MASH or the child's social worker (if applicable) and the police (if appropriate) if there is a significant concern.

+If there is not considered to be a risk of significant harm, the DSO will either actively monitor the situation, consider the Early Help process through the completion of the Strengths and Needs for within the family.